asoong12/ITIS-3200-Couse-Project/README.md

 -----------------------------------------------------------------

-to sucsessfully replay messages do:
+to successfully replay messages do:

 "python server.py --skip-seq" in a terminal
 "python attacker.py --replay" in another terminal